Bakelalan Bird Watching Trip Report

 Buduk Nur Village in Bakelalan

-We arrived in Buduk Nur around 2:00 PM, the main village in Bakelalan, where the small airport is located.
+We arrived in Buduk Nur around 2:00 PM, the main village in Bakelalan, home to the small airport.
 There, we met our host and bird guide, Cikgu Sang, or Teacher Sang, a school teacher.

 After meeting his acquaintance, we adjourned on foot to his beautiful home, smack in the middle of the village.
 His wife, Julia Sang, welcomed us, and we were treated to some home-cooked food.

-Stories about bird watching filled the air while many questions were thrown at Cikgu Sang, namely about one elusive bird: the Dulit Frogmouth (Batrachostomus harterti).
-This is the one endemic bird that can only be seen around Bakelalan, and many bird watchers and photographers from around the world come here to see this nocturnal bird.
+Stories about birdwatching filled the air as many questions were thrown at Cikgu Sang, especially about one elusive bird: the Dulit Frogmouth (Batrachostomus harterti).
+This is the only endemic bird found only around Bakelalan, and many birdwatchers and photographers from around the world come here to see it.

 On our arrival day, we just hung out at Cikgu Sang’s lovely home, settled into our simple and comfortable rooms, and prepared for the following day of bird watching.